balancer/docs/docs/concepts/governance/process.md

 If the vote fails in an approve/reject vote, the guideline for a re-vote is to wait at least 30 days.

 If the vote succeeds or a result has been chosen, follow through to make sure that it is properly executed.
-Depending on what the vote is about, it may require an action by the Multisig
+Depending on what the vote is about, it may require an action by the [Multisig](./multisig.md)

-{% page-ref page="../multisig.md" %}